 Help us secure the long term future of Lea Farm Lake (LFL)

-As we have said Lea Farm Lake (LFL) was been bought by Ron Bryant in January 2019 and via a legal process will be given to LWT – an amazing gift that will ensure that the lake and the perimeter stays a protected nature reserve forever.
+Lea Farm Lake (LFL) was bought by Ron Bryant in January 2019 and via a legal process was given to LWT – an amazing gift that will ensure that the lake stays a protected nature reserve forever.

 The long term challenges

-• One key issue is disturbance from sheep farming from September to March and we are trying to come to arrangements so that the farmer has access but is not visible, renting a big part of the landfill visible from Ron’s hide is one short term option be looked at, but may cost too much to be viable.
+• One key issue is disturbance from sheep farming from September to March and we are trying to come to arrangements so that the farmer has access but is not visible, renting a big part of the landfill visible from Ron’s hide is one short term option be looked at, but to really have control and plant winter crops for finches, or plough for Skylarks and Lapwings, we’d ideally need to own it.

-• The longer term issue is what happens when methane stops coming out of the landfill and even though this might not be until 2045, but when it does, the site could become viable as business park, or housing development.
-Whilst it’s not guaranteed this will happen, we must face the fact that if this happens the impact on LFL would probably be devastating and we absolutely must make plans right now to try to avoid this happening at all costs.
+• The longer term issue is what happens when methane stops coming out of the landfill and even though this might not be until 2045, but when it does, the site could become viable as a business venture, or worse a housing development.
+And whilst it’s not likely, we must face the fact that any development would be devastating and to show good diligence we absolutely MUST make plans right now to try to avoid this happening at all costs.

 What can we do?

-Can we raise nearly £400,000.00 in the next 20 years?
+Can we raise £200 – £400,000.00 in the next 10 years?
 I believe we can, Ron Bryant has inspired so many of us that anything is possible if you see the dream and believe we can make it a reality.

-We can all help make the dream come true
+How we can all help make the dream come true – Leave a gift in your Will

 UK charities received over £2.5 billion in 2016 from gifts in Wills http://thirdforcenews.org.uk/tfn-news/brits-leave-2.5bn-to-charity-in-their-wills and now we are a Charitable Incorporated Organisation (CIO), LWT should be no exception.